fairybells/WpfButtonRings/README.md

 ## Limitations

 At least 2 buttons are required.
-A single circular button is now supported.
+A single circular button is not supported.